Ingrid Zimmer | Executive Director, Inner City – Inner Child

 Ingrid holds a BA from Pomona College in Dance/Theater and has been in the vanguard of early learning through the arts in the Washington, DC area for over two decades.
 During her 10 year tenure as the Director of the Dance Department at the National Cathedral School and St. Albans Ingrid was also a Teaching Artist with Wolf Trap’s Institute for Early Learning Through the Arts.
 As one of ICIC’s founding teaching artists, Ingrid was instrumental in developing ICIC’s centerpiece program, Dancing with Books.
 While she continues to work with teachers and children as a Teaching Artist, Ingrid also directs all day to day aspects of ICIC and works closely with funders and child development centers to implement ICIC programs.

-Jocelyn Sturdivant is Inner City-Inner Child's grant writer and supports its programming.
-Ms. Sturdivant has worked in fund development in the nonprofit and business sectors, and with early childhood education, literacy, and arts organizations.
-Before joining the nonprofit sector, Ms. Sturdivant practiced as a corporate attorney in Washington, DC.
+Jocelyn Sturdivant manages fund development for Inner City-Inner Child and supports its programming.
+Ms. Sturdivant has worked extensively in the nonprofit. legal, and business sectors, and with early childhood education, literacy, and arts organizations.
+Her work related to children, education, and the arts has taken her from Bronx, NY, to Eagle Butte, SD, to the Washington, DC metropolitan area.

 Magpie (Terry Leonino and Greg Artzner) | Teaching Artists